a-flyleaf/ygbtdm/cast/index.md

 layout: 1.1
 title: cast
 ---
+Visual descriptions of the main 8.
+Relatively spoiler-free.

 {%include figure.html
 	img="cast-temp"
 	alt="A lineup of the main eight characters.
 Physical descriptions are on individual pages."